elbysyahabudin/computervision/README.md

 How to use :
+* Make sure to install the required libraries
-* Make sure you have connected Arduino to port
+* Make sure you have connected Arduino to the port
+* Take a look on Arduino IDE to see which port is connected